 Some of my peers actually are paying attention – I wonder how – and a few are even taking notes – I wonder why.
 Don’t they know that the lecture slides are posted online?
 And that all you need to prepare for the exams and pass the class is to study them?

 Before the introduction of the printing press five centuries ago, education usually meant lessons with a private tutor or attending a school or university.
 Specialized knowledge demanded personal instruction or access to rare texts.
 Back then, societies lacked the resources, manpower, and technology needed to teach all but a privileged handful of students.
 Besides, scribes simply couldn’t copy words fast enough to widely diffuse information.

 That hasn’t been true for a while.
 With printed books, we can learn from the world’s brightest people as fast as we can read, and cheaply.
 And if the innovation of the printing press alone hasn’t rendered lecture-based learning obsolete, now we have the Internet.

-The Internet – where any answer is a search away; where the best writing and videos, the world’s sharpest, funniest, and most knowledgeable presenters of information, all compete for attention in a marketplace of ideas.
+With the Internet, any answer is a search away.
+The best articles and lectures, the world’s sharpest, funniest, and most knowledgeable presenters of information, all compete for attention in an online marketplace of ideas.
 On the Web you’ve got podcasts, videos, and blogs, encyclopedias and ebooks.
 Entire curriculums are offered online, with courses ranging in focus from web design and computer programming to writing or finance or cooking.
-For example, I used an app, Duolingo, along with YouTube videos, to begin learning German.

 After all, students are in their most energetic years.
-School manages to make these years their least productive.
-Here, when we’re not studying things we often won’t mind forgetting, a lot of us are totally screwing around.
+School manages to make these years our least productive.
+Here, when we’re not studying things we often won’t mind forgetting, a lot of us are just screwing around.
 It’s a shame, and a costly one.